 Section A. Retrenchment.

+Subd.
+1. Defined.
 A retrenchment is the layoff of tenured or probationary faculty members due to System or university budget reductions, budget reallocations, expenditure freezes, or unfunded increases in operating costs, resulting from action by either the Legislature, the Governor, or MnSCU, or program changes, or enrollment shifts, or legislative mandate.

-The President shall meet and confer with the Association, in accordance with the provisions of Article 6, at the time the President first considers retrenchment.
+Subd.
+2. When retrenchment is first discussed within the Administration, the President shall discuss the topic with the Association at the next meet and confer, in accordance with Article 6.
 In connection with such duty to meet and confer, the President shall give the reason(s) for considering retrenchment and shall provide information of anticipated attrition, and statistics and financial data having a bearing on any such retrenchment.
 The President shall consult with the Chancellor before the issuance of layoff notices.

-Section B. Retrenchment Procedure.
+Section B. Procedure.